JasleenB1/TedTalks/README.md

 # TedTalks

-TedTalks is a parent-facing monitoring dashboard plus a Raspberry Pi voice chatbot for kids.

-The current codebase works like this:

-1. The Raspberry Pi listens for speech, transcribes it, generates a Teddy reply, speaks the reply back, and saves each exchange into MySQL.
-2. The backend analysis worker reads new MySQL rows marked `PENDING`, analyzes them, and writes back mood, summary, topic, keywords, and alert metadata.
-3. A lightweight Python API server reads those MySQL rows and exposes dashboard-friendly endpoints.
-4. The React frontend calls that API and shows parents a privacy-aware dashboard:
-   - summarized timeline entries for normal conversations
-   - full raw text only for flagged alerts
-   - mood trends, alerts, and parent advice

-## Repository Layout

-- `backend-raspi/`
-  Raspberry Pi runtime.
-Records audio, transcribes it, generates a response, speaks it, and inserts raw events into MySQL.

-- `backend/analytics/worker.py`
-  Analysis worker.
-Polls the `events` table for `analysis_status = 'PENDING'` and updates rows with analysis results.

-- `backend/api_server.py`
-  Lightweight local API server used by the frontend during demos and local development.

-- `frontend/`
-  React + Vite parent dashboard.

-- `.env`
-  Shared backend-side environment variables, including MySQL credentials and default `USER_ID`.

-## End-to-End Data Flow

-### 1. Raspberry Pi captures a conversation

-The Raspberry Pi app in [chatbot.py](/c:/Users/owake/Desktop/TedTalks/backend-raspi/chatbot.py):

-- records audio with `parec`
-- uses simple voice activity detection to stop recording after silence
+TedTalks is a voice-enabled teddy bear companion plus a parent-facing monitoring dashboard.

+This repository contains four connected parts:

+1. A Raspberry Pi runtime that listens, transcribes, generates a child-safe reply, speaks it back, and writes the interaction into MySQL.
+2. A backend worker that continuously analyzes new conversation rows and enriches them with topic, emotion, summary, and flag metadata.
+3. A lightweight Python API server that launches the worker automatically and exposes parent-safe JSON endpoints.
+4. A React frontend that shows summaries, alerts, mood trends, and parent review screens.

+## Technical Overview

+### Runtime components

+`backend-raspi/chatbot.py`

+- Records audio with `parec`
+- Detects end-of-speech with simple RMS-based VAD
+- Transcribes with Faster-Whisper
+- Generates replies with Ollama
+- Speaks responses with Kokoro TTS and `pacat`
+- Inserts a raw conversation row into MySQL with `analysis_status = 'PENDING'`

+`backend/analytics/worker.py`

+- Polls the `events` table for `PENDING` chat rows
+- Claims rows as `PROCESSING`
+- Analyzes the interaction with Gemini or fallback heuristics
+- Writes `topic_label`, `emotion_label`, `summary_text`, `flagged`, `flag_reasons_json`, and related metadata back to the same row
+- Sends a short email alert when a flagged conversation is detected

+`backend/api_server.py`

+- Starts the backend worker automatically
+- Reads analyzed rows from MySQL
+- Returns frontend-ready JSON
+- Filters parent-facing timeline data to `DONE` rows so unfinished analysis stays hidden

+`frontend/`

+- React + Vite application
+- Polls backend endpoints for dashboard updates
+- Shows summarized non-flagged conversations
+- Shows raw flagged content for parent review
+- Renders Ontario time for timeline and dashboard displays

+## End-to-End Flow

+### 1. Child talks to TedTalks

+The child speaks into the Raspberry Pi device.

+The Pi runtime:

+- opens the microphone with PulseAudio
+- records until silence is detected
+- saves audio to a temporary WAV
 - transcribes speech with Faster-Whisper
+- sends the text prompt to Ollama
-- generates a child-safe reply using Ollama
+- receives a child-friendly response
-- speaks the reply with Kokoro TTS and `pacat`
+- speaks the reply with Kokoro TTS

-For each turn, it writes one row into the MySQL `events` table:
+### 2. Raw interaction is stored

+Each interaction is saved to the MySQL `events` table with fields like:

 - `user_id`
 - `device_id`